huohuoren4/docs/python/pytest/how_to_guides/assert.md

-# How to write and report assertions in tests
+# How to write and report assertions in tests {#how-to-write-and-report-assertions-in-tests}

 ## Asserting with the assert statement